Benefits for Data Governance and Data Engineering

 Additional information such as the name of the user who submitted the query, the time when the query was run, what tool submitted the query etc can be extracted from the SQL queries that were executed.
 The history of SQL queries is typically stored in the query history in the information schema of a database.
 The SQL Parser can extract all of the useful information from those queries over time.

-Here is a list of some common usage metrics that you can capture in a data catalog for data set discoverability:
+Here is a list of some common usage metrics that you can capture in a data catalogue for data set discoverability:

 • Access counts for columns and tables